ZielarSRC/mutagen-512/README.md

 # Optimizations:

-AVX2 vectorization for cryptographic operations
+AVX-512 vectorization for cryptographic operations

 Multi-threading with OpenMP

 Batched processing for better cache utilization

 The solver is designed to be both efficient and easy to use, with sensible defaults that can be overridden as needed.

-Idea Denevron !

-dotation address :

-bc1qa3c5xdc6a3n2l3w0sq3vysustczpmlvhdwr8vc

-Thanks for the implementation nomachine!

-donation address :

-bc1qdwnxr7s08xwelpjy3cc52rrxg63xsmagv50fa8